EPA Recognizes the St. Louis Cardinals for 10 Years of Work in Reducing Food Waste | US EPA

 This year marks the 10th anniversary since EPA joined the Cardinals’ Green Week, working together to promote sustainable efforts inside and outside of Busch Stadium.
 Just one example, the Cardinals’ recycling program “4 A Greener Game,” has made great strides in preventing food waste.
 Community volunteers work at every home game to manage the 500 recycling bins, diverting 6,500 tons of waste since the beginning of the program.

-To address food waste nationally, the White House, along with EPA, USDA, and the U.S. Food and Drug Administration (FDA), launched the Winning on Reducing Food Waste Initiative in October 2018.
-This helped to aligned efforts across the federal government to educate consumers, engage key stakeholders, and develop and evaluate solutions to food loss and waste.
+To address food waste nationally, the White House, along with EPA, U.S. Department of Agriculture (USDA), and U.S. Food and Drug Administration (FDA), launched the Winning on Reducing Food Waste Initiative in October 2018.
+This helped to align efforts across the federal government to educate consumers, engage key stakeholders, and develop and evaluate solutions to food loss and waste.
 Earlier this year, President Trump acknowledged April as “Winning on Reducing Food Waste Month” and encouraged public action and participation from all sectors.

 These combined efforts will help EPA make progress toward the national goal to reduce food loss and waste by 50 percent by the year 2030.